isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 For comprehensive IA/IP protection, consider seeking advice from professional service providers to help you navigate the world of IP protection.
 By leveraging their proficiency, you enhance your chances of acquiring the right protection for your business.

 ![GoBusiness IP Grow IA/IP Service types](/images/blog/content/ipgrow-5.png)
-<figcaption>GoBusiness IP Grow for a consolidated list of IA/IP Services that your business may require</figcaption>
+<figcaption>GoBusiness IP Grow provides a consolidated list of IA/IP Services that your business may require</figcaption>

 On GoBusiness IP Grow, you can find [a list of reliable IA/IP service providers](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/types-of-ia-ip-services) for each type of IA/IP service you are looking for, get an overview of each service provider’s charges at a glance, and connect with the service providers of your choice.